 Rural exodus and migration

 Many people are moving from rural areas to the cities in hopes of finding better living conditions there.
-Nearly half the Senegalese population of just over 16 million now lives in urban areas, with more than 20 per cent of all people living in and around the capital, Dakar.
+Nearly half the Senegalese population of approximately 17 million now lives in urban areas, with almost a quarter of Senegalese living in the Dakar metropolitan area.

 This is causing problems in the cities, especially in terms of drinking water supply, sanitation and solid waste management.
 Social conflicts, too, are worsening, as urban labour markets are unable to absorb the incoming population.
-The official unemployment rate is 7.1 per cent, but according to estimates some 40 per cent of the workforce are jobless or underemployed.
 In particular for young people the prospects are very poor.
-Every year a further 300,000 million young people join the labour market.
-There are too few training opportunities and jobs for such numbers.
-The situation is made worse by the high rate of population growth.
+There are not enough training opportunities and jobs for them.
+The situation is further exacerbated by the rapid population growth (2.7 per cent in 2021).

 Every year, many Senegalese people decide to leave the country, hoping to find a better future elsewhere.
 Most of them remain within West Africa, but Europe is also an attractive destination.
-The remittances from Senegalese migrants account for about 10 per cent of gross domestic product.
-They are thus a significant economic factor.
+The remittances from Senegalese migrants account for around ten per cent of gross domestic product and are thus a significant economic factor.